balderdashy/sails-docs/reference/Assets.md

 npm install grunt-contrib-handlebars --save-dev
 ```

 * Create a configuration file at `tasks/config/handlebars.js`.
-In this file we put out handlebars configuration.
+This is where we&rsquo;ll put our handlebars configuration.

 ```javascript
 // tasks/config/handlebars.js